This post contains affiliate links. Read my full disclosure.

 Ingredients For DIY Eye Makeup Remover

-- 1 T alcohol-free witch hazel (I like Thayer’s brand)
+- Alcohol-free witch hazel (I like Thayer’s brand, especially the rose-scented one)

-- 1 T jojoba oil (I get mine from Trader Joe’s or you can buy some here on Amazon)
+- Jojoba oil (I get mine from Trader Joe’s)

-- a small jar, glass soap pump, small oil cruet, or you can reuse a cleaned, empty eye makeup remover bottle
+- Small jar, glass soap pump, small oil cruet, or you can reuse a cleaned, empty eye makeup remover bottle

 *I use liquid vitamin E oil in a bottle because I don’t have time to be squeezing oil out of those little capsules.
-But, capsules would work fine if that’s what you have.
+But, capsules will work fine if that’s what you have.

-Add all the ingredients together into your container.
-Shake it up gently before each use to make sure everything is mixed together well.
-Just add a little of the homemade eye makeup remover to a reusable cotton pad or washcloth.
+Always gently shake up your eye makeup remover right before you use it.
+This just ensures that all the ingredients are distributed evenly.
+Add a little of the homemade eye makeup remover to a reusable cotton pad or washcloth.
 Gently remove your eye makeup, and then wash with your cleanser like you normally would.

 This recipe makes what I need to last a week or two, but I don’t wear a lot of eye makeup.
-If you wear more, you can easily double or triple this recipe to make a decent amount for your needs.
+If you wear more, you can easily double or triple this recipe to make an adequate amount for your needs.

 Use Reusable Cloth Remover Pads For A Zero Waste Solution

 If you can sew a little bit, it’s pretty easy to make your own reusable makeup pads out of some cotton flannel or hemp fabric.
 If sewing is not your thing, though, Etsy is a great place to find a ton of handmade options.
-Take a look at these adorable reusable makeup rounds from the HandcraftedGoodies shop on Etsy!
+Check out this post for all of the best zero waste products on Etsy, including fabric makeup rounds!

 Once you have your reusable makeup remover pads, just keep a delicates washing bag in the bathroom and toss in your dirties.
 Then, t